IssamDjadja/Cyoa-Project/cave/explore.md

-###JEEPERS!
+#Attentiveness

+---

+JEEPERS!
 You were grabbed by a monster in the shadows!
 What are you going to do?
 Think fast!

 ---
 [RUN!](run.md)
 [Resist](resist.md)